How to Re-Install or Clean install the Windows Operating System

 8.)
 Now is the time to install your programs, load your personal data, and set your backup preferences.

 For a good selection of Free-to-use programs see my Freeware page.
 After installing your programs - don't negelect security (antivirus) - and backed up data go to PC Settings, Update and Security, then Backup.
 If you have a hard drive for your local backup turn on Backup using File History ON.

 If you have an external backup drive, plug it in then click More Options.
 On the Options page you can choose the folders you wish to keep backed up and choose the drive to back them up to.

-If you choose to not have your backup drive connected all the time there is a Back Up Now button to press whenever you plug your backup drive into your PC.
-Don't forget to do this as often as possible!
+If you choose to not have your backup drive connected all the time there is a Back Up Now button or link to press whenever you plug your backup drive into your PC.
+Don't forget to do this at least once a month.
 Keep your backup current!